DaniyalHayat/Supply-Chain-Forecasting-System/README.md

   5. Deployment: The trained model is saved in a pickle file and uploaded to the S3 bucket for future use.

 **First Visualization**
-•	X-Axis (Date): The same time period as the first chart, but this time without segmentation by market trend.
+•X-Axis (Date): The same time period as the first chart, but this time without segmentation by market trend.

-•	Y-Axis (Sum of Sales): Displays the total sales value, but in a more general view.
+•Y-Axis (Sum of Sales): Displays the total sales value, but in a more general view.

-•	**Insight**: This visualization provides a cleaner, overall trend of sales without the market trend context.
+•**Insight**: This visualization provides a cleaner, overall trend of sales without the market trend context.
 You can observe the consistency or variance in sales over time but miss the deeper insight of how sales align with the market trend.
 The sharp fluctuations in sales values are more prominent, showing a high degree of variability day-to-day.